pangpang20/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

 This quickstart guide is designed for dbt Cloud users using Snowflake as their data platform.
 It focuses on building and defining metrics, setting up the dbt Semantic Layer in a dbt Cloud project, and querying metrics in Google Sheets.

 If you're on different data platforms, you can also follow this guide and will need to modify the setup for the specific platform.
-See the [Users on different platforms](#for-users-on-different-data-platforms) section for more information.
+See the [users on different platforms](#for-users-on-different-data-platforms) section for more information.

 ### Prerequisites